boisgera/leap/UncLean.md

 -- 3
 ```

-The `do` block construct also solves most of the chaining problem.
+The `do` block also solves most of the chaining problem.
 To chain actions, simply enumerate them in a do block: